thiagomizuno/significance_of_trends/README.md

     <img src="fig01.png" alt="Figure 1" width="500"/>
 </p>

 Figure 1: The synthetic data consists of 50% variance originating from the trend and 50% from the simulation.
-You can find the synthetic data file [here](Synthetic_data.dat).
+File: [Synthetic_data.dat](Synthetic_data.dat).

 ## Real Images